vguerra/FlightDelayPrediction/report/README.md

 One drawback of GBDT is that they can't easily learn decision boundaries that involve more than one feature.
 The effect is that the learned trees create some "stairs" pattern which is a bad use of the model capacity.
-To avoid this, crossed features could be used, especially for features showing up in the feature importance analysis, since a "stairs" pattern mean a lot of splits for the two features.
+To avoid this, crossed features could be used, especially for features showing up in the feature importance analysis, since a "stairs" pattern means a lot of splits for the two features.

 ### Weather data from destination airport